 The Council for Unity’s After School Program offers the option of a cinema program that allows participants to express what they learn in a supplemental, constructive, and therapeutic way.
 After students participate in the group sessions, they have the opportunity to write, act out, film, edit, and watch what they have created, affording them the opportunity to observe positive and negative behaviors and their effect on other individuals.
 Cinema therapy allows students to use the effect of imagery, plot, and music for insight, inspiration, emotional release or relief and natural change.

 We tailor the programs to meet the needs of the client.
 In addition, we can work with our partners to offer enhanced academic enrichment and career training.
-Relevant videos in the package: A Lifting of Hands, A Cause for Celebration and Building Bridges.

 School and Community Program Benefits

 - 70% reduction in violence and gang-related incidents

 - 90% high school graduation rate